oserttas-math/predicting_assessment_mastery/README.md

 The goal is to help test developers build an application that precisely evaluates competencies so that fewer demonstrations of proficiency can accurately determine mastery.

 ## APPROACH
-1. **Data Collection & Initial Exploration**: Download the grockit\_all_data.zip data file from the [Grockit competition on Kaggle](https://www.kaggle.com/c/WhatDoYouKnow/data), and begin creating data visualizations using Python technologies.
+1. [**Data Wrangling & Initial Exploration**](/notebooks/1.0-humburgc-initial_data_exploration.ipynb): Download the `grockit_all_data.zip` data file from the [Grockit competition on Kaggle](https://www.kaggle.com/c/WhatDoYouKnow/data).
+Employ Python technologies to import and inspect the raw `training.csv` data, isolate relevant variables, organize the dataframe, and rectify duplicate, missing, invalid or corrupted values.
+Begin creating data visualizations to inspect variables and analayze outliers.

-2. **Data Wrangling and Cleaning**: Employ Python to isolate important information; rectify missing, invalid or corrupted values; analyze outliers and decide how to handle them.

-3. **Exploratory Data Analysis & Inferential Statistics**: Continue with data visualization, using plots to gain insights, look for correlations, consider a hypothesis to explore, then leverage statistical inference to test the hypothesis.
+2. **Exploratory Data Analysis & Inferential Statistics**: Continue with data visualization, using plots to gain insights, look for correlations, consider a hypothesis to explore, then leverage statistical inference to test the hypothesis.

-4. **Machine Learning**: Apply (to-be-determined) machine learning algorithms, evaluating the performance of each, and decide on the right one to use for this study.
+3. **Machine Learning**: Apply (to-be-determined) machine learning algorithms, evaluating the performance of each, and decide on the right one to use for this study.

-5. **Final Reports & Presentations**
+4. **Final Reports & Presentations**

 ## FINAL RESULTS